Cookie04CZ/GlyphRepair/README.md

 # Repairing your first document

 GlyphRepair is most effective if you need to repair multiple documents that come from the same source and/or contain the same fonts.
 It builds a database of unique graphemes (glyphs) that are visible in the document and you have to assign (map) which characters they represent.
 You have to do this mapping only once for a given font -- GlyphRepair automatically recognizes glyphs you've previously mapped, even in different documents.
 Glyphs are displayed vertically in the work area on the left.
 Simply enter their meaning into Character field and press Enter.
 You may enter up to 3 characters for each glyph, which is sometimes needed for so-called [ligatures](https://en.wikipedia.org/wiki/Ligature_(writing)).
+If you make a mistake, simply click on the glyph in the work area and re-enter character for it.
+You can also move up and down the glyph list with cursor keys.

 <p>
 <img width="1202" height="855" alt="First document base" src="https://github.com/user-attachments/assets/9dc13089-4a5b-48be-be9e-37926183bdb9" />
 <p>

-Notice that GlyphRepair automatically recognizes and maps spaces (U+0020).
-If you encounter an unmapped empty glyph, it usually means it's no-break space (NBSP, U+00A0) or other special character.
-But that's rarely relevant when you copy+paste text from PDF, so you may map them to ordinary spaces (U+0020).

 You have to assign character mapping for **all** fonts you wish to repair, because even slightly different glyphs are regarded as unique.
 Fortunately, glyphs in real-world documents have their internal names which are (usually) not random.
 These Glyph Names are displayed in the work area and replaced with actual character once you map them.
 The program analyzes existing Glyph Names in the database and automatically suggests the most probable mapping.
 These suggestions are displayed below the work area: